 Day 3: 25th September Bridgnorth to Oxford 102 miles and 1594m ascent

-Denise decided to hop into the minibus with Debs and James and I agreed that I would cycle the next leg with the boys, which was fun.
+Denise decided to hop into the minibus with Debs.
+James and I agreed that I would cycle the next leg with the boys, which was fun.

-We were aiming for Charlbury for our next rest stop. unfortunately, our Garmins let us down and led us into a one way street.
-We dismounted and then saw the relevant pub car park, so we pedaled over, not realising that it was located on another one way street.
+We were aiming for Charlbury for our next rest stop.
+Unfortunately, our Garmins let us down and led us into a one-way street.
+We dismounted and then saw the relevant pub car park.
+We pedalled over, not realising that it was located on another one-way street.
 This led to a slight altercation with a member of the public, who refused to believe that it was an innocent mistake.

 Day 4: 26th September Oxford to London 60 miles and 768m ascent

 Spirits were high as we set off from the Premier Inn in Oxford.
 The day had started out chilly, but most of us decided to strip off some layers before the ride started.
 We knew we only had to do 20 miles before the first rest stop, which felt quite short.

 There were some steep hills on this section of the course, and unluckily for me, there were some steep, gravelly, leafy descents.
 At one stage I managed to knock my bento box open with my knee and something fell out.
 I figured that I could live without a snack and then realised that it was my inhaler, so I had to stop and head back for it.
 To be honest, I was a little relieved to have a break as I HATE going downhill.

 When we got to The Chequers Inn at Fingest we encountered a very angry pub landlord.
 He would not let us eat snacks in the car park.
 Whilst I have some sympathy with his point of view, his method of delivering it (when his pub was closed) was not the best.
 I felt really embarrassed.
 The northerners all pointed it out as another example of how people in the south are less welcoming.